Cheslau/Ash/README.md

+# Ashteroids
-h1.
-Ashteroids, Asteroids Game using Ash Framework
+Asteroids Game using Ash Framework

-h2.
-What's this?
+## What's this?
 This is my personal experiment project extending the Asteroids game example which originally comes with the Richard Lord's Ash Framework.

-The Asteroids example will be extended so it will be able to render the game in:
+The Asteroids example will be extended so the game will have 3 rendering modes in one game:
 * Flash's Display List (original)
 * Starling framework
 * Away3D

+User will be able to select rendering mode before the game starts.

+[TODO attach screen shot]

-This is also to show how easy it is using Ash framework to switch between renderers.
+This example is also to show how easy it is using Ash framework to switch between renderers.
 In fact, the game logic and other components stay the same; the only difference is which renderer system is being used.

+[TODO attach code]

+Currently, the user can only select rendering mode before the game starts.
+It is not possible to change the game rendering mode in the middle of the game; I just don't have time to do it ;-)

-For source and latest status, see https://github.com/abiyasa/Ash/tree/master/examples/no-dependencies
+For more source and latest status, see https://github.com/abiyasa/Ash/tree/master/examples/no-dependencies

-h2.
-Ash: An entity framework for Actionscript games
+## Ash: An entity framework for Actionscript games

 Ash framework is an entity-based framework for ActionScript games, made by Richard Lord.